Estimating Racial Disparities When Race is Not Observed: The Proposed Methodology

-At the M-step, \(Q(\Theta^{(t+1)}\mid \Theta^{(t)})\) is straightforward to maximize, since it is just the log complete-data posterior, with likelihood weights given by the \(\tilde{P}_{ir\mid Y}^{(t)}\).
-Additionally, if \(\Theta\) can be partitioned into parameters which only affect individuals in each racial group (as is the case with all the models described in Section \ref{sec:birdie} above), then the maximization can be performed separately on each group of individuals.
+Specifically, given a current parameter estimate \(\Theta^{(t)}\), the expected log posterior density can be written as where \(C\) is a constant that can be ignored as it does not depend on \(\Theta^{(t+1)}\), and \(\tilde{\vb P}_{\mid Y}^{(t)}=\pi(\vb R \mid \Theta^{(t)}, \vb Y, \vb G, \vb X, \vb S)\) are the BISG probabilities updated with Bayes' rule using the outcome \(\vb Y\): At the M-step, \(Q(\Theta^{(t+1)}\mid \Theta^{(t)})\) is straightforward to maximize, since it is just the log complete-data posterior, with likelihood weights given by the \(\tilde{P}_{ir\mid Y}^{(t)}\).
+Additionally, if \(\Theta\) can be partitioned into parameters which only affect individuals in each racial group (as is the case with all the models described in Section~\ref{sec-birdie} above), then the maximization can be performed separately on each group of individuals.

 A critical advantage of this EM scheme over working directly with the marginal likelihood is that the maximization in the M-step can be performed using sufficient statistics calculated as part of the E-step, rather than on all of the individual entries in the data.
 Since the M-step is usually the practical (if not also asymptotic) bottleneck in the computation, this is enormously helpful---the problem size scales with \(|\cY|\times|\cX|\times|\cG|\) rather than with \(N\).
 Specifically, notice that we can rewrite \(Q(\Theta^{(t+1)}\mid \Theta^{(t)})\) (dropping the unnecessary constant) as where analogously to above \(\cI(yxg)\) is the set of individuals with \(Y_i=y\), \(X_i=x\), and \(G_i=g\).